-The LightReel Film Festival (formerly Lakefront Film Festival) annually will salute the creative spirit of BIPOC independent film.
-The LFF will serve a dual purpose, introducing new voices of persons of color in cinema as well as providing a cinematically organic space for existing filmmakers to explore new stories and themes.
+The LightReel Film Festival annually will salute the creative spirit of BIPOC independent films in the Nation's Capital.
+LFF serves a dual purpose, introducing new voices of persons of color in cinema as well as providing a cinematically organic space for existing filmmakers to explore new stories and themes.

 SUBMISSION RULES